AkgunOnur/FlyingCar_BackyardFlyer/README.md

 1. Create the callback function:

-Each callback function you may want needs to be defined as a member function of the `BackyardFlyer` class provided to you in `backyard_flyer.py` that takes in only the `self` parameter.
-You will see in the template provided to you in `backyard_flyer.py` three such callback methods you may find useful have already been defined.
-For example, here is the definition of one of the callback methods:
+Each callback function needs to be defined as a member function of the `BackyardFlyer` class provided in `backyard_flyer.ipynb` that takes only the `self` parameter.
+There is a template below.

 ```python
 class BackyardFlyer(Drone):